Categories

 LOCAL WISDOM

-• You will notice that buildings are at most 5 stories tall in the city’s center, as nothing is allowed to stand taller than bell towers of the cathedral.
+• Fun fact: buildings are at most 5 stories tall in the city’s center, as nothing is allowed to stand taller than bell towers of the cathedral.

 • Dangerous areas: avoid the area around the main train station, especially at night.
-Otherwise, Munich is a very safe city.
+Otherwise, Munich is very safe.
+Keep a close eye on your belongings – especially in crowded tourist areas (especially during Oktoberfest!)

 SEE ALSO: